 The New Pact states, among other policy objectives, that ‘the EU asylum and migration management system needs to provide for the special needs of vulnerable groups’.
 It also announces specific protection measures for the most vulnerable asylum seekers and refugees, such as the exemption from accelerated border processes, relocation to another EU member state, or resettlement to the EU.

-This VULNER talk will take stock of the main policy developments at the EU level that occurred since the adoption of the New Pact.
-Discussions will seek to identify suitable strategies to develop and implement specific protection measures for the migrants and refugees who find themselves in the most vulnerable positions.
-Speakers will also address the conditions under which such specific protection measures may contribute to addressing and reducing vulnerabilities in migration more broadly – in line with objective 7 of the UN Global Compact for Migration.
+The VULNER talk took stock of the main policy developments at the EU level that occurred since the adoption of the New Pact and tried to identify suitable strategies to develop and implement specific protection measures for the migrants and refugees who find themselves in the most vulnerable positions.

 Isabela Atanasiu, Legal Officer, DG Home Affairs, EU Commission